Congo declares end of Ebola outbreak that killed six

-The outbreak was contained using Merck’s Ebola vaccine, which was given to more than 1,600 of the patients’ contacts and contacts of contacts, according to the aid group Medecins Sans Frontieres (MSF).
+The outbreak was contained using Merck’s Ebola vaccine, which was given to more than 1,600 of the patients’ contacts and contacts of contacts, the aid group Medecins Sans Frontieres (MSF), said.

 The cases were genetically linked to the 2018-20 Ebola epidemic that killed more than 2,200 people, the second-highest toll recorded in the disease’s history.

-The flare-up emerged on Feb.
-3. In the city of Butembo with the death of a woman whose husband had contracted the virus in the previous outbreak.
+The latest flare-up emerged on Feb.
+3 in the city of Butembo with the death of a woman whose husband had contracted the virus in the previous outbreak.

-Ebola causes fever, bleeding, vomiting and diarrhoea and spreads among humans through bodily fluids.
+The virus can remain in certain body fluids, including semen, of a patient who has recovered from the disease, even if they no longer have symptoms of severe illness.

 “I am pleased to solemnly declare the end of the 12th epidemic of Ebola virus disease in North Kivu Province,” health minister Jean-Jacques Mbungani said in a statement.